 The best allergy free chocolate advent calendars for kids

 The following list of allergy friendly advent calendars for kids should give you plenty to choose from!
 I have included the allergy information for each product.
 If there are any may contain warnings on the packaging then I have specified this so you can make an informed decision.
 Remember that ingredients can change without warning, so always double check.

 Allergen info: Nomo state that the advent calendars are suitable for people with milk, egg, gluten, peanut and tree nut allergy.
 Regarding soya they say “whilst we take every precaution to avoid cross contamination with Soya, please be aware we do not declare these products as ‘Soya Free’.“

 Moo Free have long been making kid friendly free-from chocolates.
-In the last couple of years their range has grown considerably and they now have both milk and white chocolate advent calendars, along with a range of other Christmassy themed chocs.
-My kids love Moo Free, so this is often my go-to purchase!
+In the last couple of years their range has grown considerably.
+This year their Christmas offering includes a milk chocolate advent calendar, a Christmas cracker shaped selection box, white choccy snowballs and more!
+My kids love Moo Free, so this is often my go-to purchase.
 It’s also among the most affordable options on the market, and widely available in the UK.